github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications.md

 ### About custom notifications
 You can customize notifications for a repository.
 For example, you can choose to only be notified when updates to one or more types of events ({% data reusables.notifications-v2.custom-notification-types %}) happen within a repository, or ignore all notifications for a repository.
 For more information, see "[Configuring your watch settings for an individual repository](#configuring-your-watch-settings-for-an-individual-repository)" below.

-### Participating in conversations
+### Participating in conversations _
-Anytime you comment in a conversation or when someone @mentions your username, you are _participating_ in a conversation.
+Anytime you comment in a conversation or when someone @mentions your username, you areparticipating_ in a conversation.
 By default, you are automatically subscribed to a conversation when you participate in it.
 You can unsubscribe from a conversation you've participated in manually by clicking **Unsubscribe** on the issue or pull request or through the **Unsubscribe** option in the notifications inbox.

 {% ifversion update-notification-settings-22 %}For conversations you're watching or participating in, you can choose whether you want to receive notifications on {% data variables.product.company_short %} or by email in your notification settings.
 For more information, see "[AUTOTITLE](/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#choosing-your-notification-settings)."